MostTornBrain/fvtt-export-markdown/README.md

 ![ITS](Screenshots/InstallITS.png)

 ### Install custom snippet
-In addition copy the `pf2e-spell.css` from this github project into your `.obsidian/snippets` folder.
+In addition, copy the `pf2e-spell.css` from this github project into your `.obsidian/snippets` folder.
 (If you don't already have a snippets folder, you will need to create it.)
 After you copy the snippet file, go into the Obsidian settings, choose `Appearance` and scroll down to the `Snippets` section and enable this `pf2e-spell.css` snippet.

 ![Snippet](Screenshots/EnableSnippet.png)